shounakdatta/DoCD/README.md

    3. Set Content Type to `application/json`
    4. Hit `Add Webhook`

-NOTE: To disable continuous deployment while your project is running, enter `disable-ci`
+NOTE: To disable continuous deployment while your project is running, enter `disable-cd`

 With this, any latest change to the active git branch will be immediately deployed to the server.